Making The Most Of Temporary Restraining Orders

-Temporary restraining orders can also be issued on an emergency basis after written application describing the incidents which have occurred are reviewed by a judge.
+Temporary restraining orders can also be issued on an emergency basis after written application describing the incidents that have occurred are reviewed by a judge.
 These orders are issued for a short period of time (usually around three weeks) until a court hearing can be scheduled and the court can obtain additional information to determine whether a more permanent, long-term restraining order should be issued.

 What Restraining Orders Can Do

-Restraining orders can include stay away orders, personal conduct orders, child custody and visitation orders, residence exclusion orders, exclusive use and possession of vehicles, payment of certain expenses until a court hearing determines otherwise, reimbursement of expenses which occurred because of the domestic violence, the right to record telephone calls which otherwise would not be allowed, requirement to participate in treatment programs, or any other remedy necessary to ensure the safety of protected parties.
+Restraining orders can include stay away orders, personal conduct orders, child custody and visitation orders, residence exclusion orders, exclusive use and possession of vehicles, payment of certain expenses until a court hearing determines otherwise, reimbursement of expenses that occurred because of the domestic violence, the right to record telephone calls that otherwise would not be allowed, requirement to participate in treatment programs, or any other remedy necessary to ensure the safety of protected parties.

 Permanent Restraining Orders Can Last For Varying Lengths Of Time